 4:2 The Cave Octet

-The person who’s to their body-cave
+The person trapped in their body-cave

 Clouded by many moods, and in delusion sunk,